 Natural Resource Damage Assessment

 Phases I, II, III, IV, and V of Early Restoration have funded projects.
-A full review of these projects and all other NRDA related information are on NOAA’s Gulf Spill Restoration website.
+Comprehensive Gulf NRDA information is available on www.gulfspillrestoration.noaa.gov.
 Each TIG has a dedicated section on the site.
 An interactive map summarizes current projects.
-General public NRDA explanations are available through the Environmental Law Institute.

 On July 2012, the Resources and Ecosystems Sustainability, Tourist Opportunities, and Revived Economies of the Gulf Coast States Act (RESTORE Act) passed into law.
 The Act established a new Trust Fund in the Treasury of the United States, known as the Gulf Coast Restoration Trust Fund.
 It received 80% of the civil penalties paid after July 6, 2012, under the Federal Water Pollution Control Act in connection with the Deepwater Horizon oil spill.
 Under the Act, amounts in the Trust Fund are available for programs, projects, and activities that restore and protect the environment and economy of the Gulf Coast region.